 QUALIFICATIONS: Applicant should have a strong career interest in animal husbandry and informal education in a zoological setting.
 Applicant should currently be enrolled in a college or university and have a minimum of one year of course work in a major field of study to be applied during the internship (biology, zoology, environmental science, or a related field.) or have recently graduated.
 Previous experience working with animals preferred.

 Qualified applicants must be able to work in a team environment with people of all ages.
 They should be able to lift 50 pounds and work outdoors in the typical Utah climate.
 Interns need to have a recent TB test and Tetanus shot.
 The applicant needs to demonstrate maturity, self-motivation, and an ability to follow direction.
 A basic knowledge and understanding of computer word processing, Excel spreadsheets, and PowerPoint is helpful.
 The ability to gain and hold a driver’s license is required.
 First Aid/CPR certified preferred.

-WORK SCHEDULE: 40 hours a week for a minimum of 12 weeks (holidays and weekends may be required)
+WORK SCHEDULE: 40 hours a week for 12 weeks.
+Interns are expected to work on holidays and weekends.